lightningorb/orb/SECURITY.md

 SECURITY.md
 ===========

-Orb is currently considered secure; there are however some further improvements that can be made; they're covered at the end of this document.
+Orb takes significant steps to ensure safety for its users and their node, and is, as such, deemed secure; there are however some further improvements that can be made; they're covered at the end of this document.

 Responsibilities that fall on the user
 --------------------------------------